Q: Does Building Blocks Therapy accept any insurance payments?

-A: We are strictly a pediatric practice.
+A: We are strictly a pediatric speech therapy practice.
 The majority of our clients are under 10 years of age.
 A large number of infants and toddlers are also seen at Building Blocks.
 We do serve a few children over 10 years of age.
 Teenagers may not do well at our office due to the small size of furniture and the level of games and activities that we use.

 Q: What qualifications does the staff at Building Blocks Therapy have?

 A: Our staff consists of all licensed speech-language pathologists.
 The therapists hold a license in either Virginia or DC or in both.
 To become a speech pathologist you must complete a Master’s Level education at an institution accredited by our national board, The American Speech and Hearing Association (ASHA), and pass both college and national boards.
 In addition, speech pathologists have additional certification called the Certificate of Clinical Competence (CCC) that is given after completing a minimum of 9 months working under the supervision of another certified SLP.
 The therapists at Building Blocks hold both licenses and their certificate.
 In addition, they adhere to the guidelines set forth for continuing education.
 We are proud to have a talented staff that has gone even further in their training for advanced coursework and practicum in the following specialty areas (to name a few):

 - Down Syndrome

 - Autism and the Floor-time approach(Advanced coursework under Stanley Greenspan and Serena